Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 1.md

 	//the same as before, we get all the needed variables

-	//we check the shadow for a number of points and then average by the sample count for (int i = 0; i < numberOfSamples; i++)
+	//we check the shadow for a number of points and then we divide by
+    //the sample count to get the average for (int i = 0; i < numberOfSamples; i++)
 	{
 		float3 randomPoint = RandomDirection();